hhundhausen/CSE15L-LabReports/lab-report-1-week-2.md

 # *Step Six*   : Optimizing Remote Running

 Now that we don't need to input a password to ```ssh``` or ```scp```, we can concatenate the command with other commands, such as the ones previously tested in *step three*.
-Additionally, this will make editing locally a lot more efficient and less time-consuming because it only took me **seven keystrokes**.
+Additionally, this will make editing locally a lot more efficient and less time-consuming.
+For example, it only took me **seven keystrokes**.

 To run several commands on the same line, write the command at the end in *" quotes,"* or divide the commands with *semicolons*.